lupinx2/Anime-list-randomizer/README.md

 Click the `Edit` button and you should see the same form again with a new string of red text called `Client ID`, copy that string.

-**NOTE: Sharing your Client ID with other people runs the risk that they might use it badly and you get in trouble for it; treat it like you would a password.**
+**NOTE: Sharing your Client ID runs the risk that others might use it badly and you get in trouble for it; treat it like you would a password.**

 Now that you have your API key, open the `config.py` file in any text editor (Notepad will do) and paste it inside the quotes, replacing the placeholder asterisks.